-(AP) The price of oil dropped below $102 a barrel Wednesday after scores of U.S. government workers were ordered off the job because of a budget impasse in Washington.
+(AP) The price of oil dropped below $102 a barrel Wednesday after U.S. government workers were ordered off the job because of a budget impasse in Washington.

-Benchmark oil for November delivery fell 44 cents to $101.60 per barrel at midday Bangkok time in electronic trading on the New York Mercantile Exchange.
-The contract fell 29 cents to close at $102.04 a barrel in New York.
+Benchmark oil for November delivery was down 29 cents to $101.75 per barrel at late afternoon Bangkok time in electronic trading on the New York Mercantile Exchange.
+The contract fell 29 cents to close at $102.04 on Tuesday.

-Relatively weak oil demand in the U.S. could weaken further if the shutdown curbs economic growth and continues to stop 800,000 federal workers from driving to work.
+Demand for oil in the U.S. could weaken if the shutdown curbs economic growth and continues to stop 800,000 federal workers from commuting.
 The workers were furloughed after U.S. lawmakers failed to agree on a budget measure to fund government operations after the fiscal year ended Monday.

 "Oil prices are very much linked with U.S. consumption," said Andrew Sullivan, sales trader at Kim Eng Securities in Hong Kong.
 "With 800,000 workers not being paid, short-term demand is likely to be curtailed."

-Investors will begin monitoring fresh information on U.S. stockpiles of crude and fuels Wednesday when the Energy Department's Energy Information Administration issues its weekly report.
+Investors will monitor fresh information on U.S. stockpiles of crude and fuels Wednesday when the Energy Department's Energy Information Administration issues its weekly report.
 The EIA says it will continue to operate despite the shutdown for several more days.